-Making use of small individual models means they must be related and reconciled.
-Unfortunately, the models are often mutually incompatible in syntax and semantics, not only due to the different things being modeled, but also due to mismatches in underlying hardware and operating systems, in data structures, and in corporate usage.
+Unfortunately, the models are often mutually incompatible in syntax and semantics, not only due to the different things being modeled, but also due to mismatches in hardware, operating systems, data structures, and corporate usage.
 In attempting to model some portion of the real world, information models necessarily introduce simplifications and inaccuracies that result in semantic incompatibilities.
 However, the individual models must be related to each other and their incompatibilities resolved [Sheth and Larson 1990], because

-- A coherent picture of the enterprise is needed to enable decision makers to operate their business efficiently and designers to evaluate information flows to and from their particular application. - Applications need to interoperate correctly across a global enterprise.
-This is especially important due to the increasing prevalence of strategic business applications that require intercorporate linkage, e.g., linking buyers with suppliers, or intracorporate integration, e.g., producing composite information from engineering and manufacturing views of a product. - Developers require integrity validation of new and updated models, which must be done in a global context. - Developers want to detect and remove inconsistencies, not only among models, but also among the underlying business operations that are modeled.
+- •A coherent picture of the enterprise is needed to enable decision makers to operate the business efficiently and designers to evaluate information flows to and from their particular application. - Applications need to interoperate correctly across a global enterprise.
+This is especially important due to the increasing prevalence of strategic business applications that require intercorporate linkage, e.g., linking buyers with suppliers, or intracorporate integration, e.g., producing composite information from engineering and manufacturing views of a product. - •Developers require integrity validation of new and updated models, which must be done in a global context. - •Developers want to detect and remove inconsistencies, not only among models, but also among the underlying business operations that are modeled.

 We utilize a mediating mechanism based on an existing common ontology to yield the appearance and effect of semantic homogeneity among existing models.
 The mechanism provides logical connectivity among information resources via a semantic service layer that automates the maintenance of data integrity and provides an enterprise-wide view of all the information resources, thus enabling them to be used coherently.
 This logical layer is implemented as a network of interacting agents.
 Significantly, the individual systems retain their autonomy.
-This is a fundamental tenet of the Carnot architecture that we developed and deployed [Woelk et al. 1995], which provides the tools and infrastructure for interoperability across global enterprises.
+This is a fundamental tenet of our Carnot architecture [Woelk et al. 1996; Singh et al. 1997].